-Welcome to Mailbox Monday, the weekly meme created by Marcia, formerly from The Printed Page, where book lovers share the titles they received for review, purchased, or otherwise obtained over the past week.
-Mailbox Monday currently is on tour, and this month’s host is MariReads.
+Welcome to Mailbox Monday, the weekly meme created by Marcia of To Be Continued, where book lovers share the titles they received for review, purchased, or otherwise obtained over the past week.
+Mailbox Monday currently is on tour, and this month’s host is I totally paused!.

 Here’s what I received:

 Birthday gifts from my husband and daughter:

 Rose Under Fire by Elizabeth Wein